*M. McManus, PhD (Chair)—descriptive physical oceanography, coupled physical-biological numerical models; development of ocean observing systems

 Oceanography courses listed in this Catalog may be taken for credit in the degree program.
 Additional courses may be selected from such fields as atmospheric science, botany, chemistry, engineering, geology, mathematics, physics, and zoology.

 Applicants must have a rigorous training in one of the basic sciences or engineering.
 Regardless of major, an applicant must have completed mathematical training, including calculus through first-order ordinary differential equations (equivalent to Calculus IV at UH Manoa).
 An applicant must also have a year each of physics and chemistry.
 The well-prepared student will also have covered classical thermodynamics and applied differential equations and will have had a semester each of biology and geology.
-GRE test scores (General Test only) are required.
 Interested students should contact the department chair for further information.
-For U.S. applicants, the deadline for application for admission is January 15 for the fall semester and September 1 for the spring semester.
-For foreign applicants, the corresponding deadlines are January 15 and August 1.
+For U.S. applicants, the deadline for application for admission is December 15 for the fall semester and September 1 for the spring semester.
+For foreign applicants, the corresponding deadlines are December 15 and August 1.

 All students pursuing a degree program must take OCN 620, 622, and 623.
 For non-biological students, the sequence is completed by taking OCN 621.
 Biological students complete the sequence by taking OCN 626, 627, and 628.
 Marine geology and geochemistry students must take CHEM 351 (if they have not already successfully completed a college-level course in physical chemistry).
 Students may be admitted to the MS program upon successful completion of the appropriate sequence.
 To be admitted to the PhD program, a student must receive a positive recommendation from a PhD-qualifying committee.

 Both the MS and PhD programs require a minimum of 36 credit hours, including 24 credit hours of course work.
 The 24 semester hours of course work must be in courses numbered 600 or above (excluding OCN 699, 700, 800, and seminar courses).
-At least 12 of those semester hours must consist of courses taken from three of the following groups: biological oceanography, geological oceanography, chemical oceanography, physical oceanography, mathematical methods and statistics, and meteorology.
+At least 12 of those semester hours must consist of courses taken from three of the following groups: biological oceanography, geological oceanography, chemical oceanography, physical oceanography, mathematical methods and statistics, and atmospheric sciences.
 MS (PhD) students are required to write a thesis (dissertation) based on original research.
 For MS students, to ensure a minimum effort spent learning the proper conduct of research, a requirement of six credits of both OCN 699 and OCN 700 has been established, but usually more credits will be required to complete the thesis (about 12 more credits of OCN 699).
 No minimum requirement for OCN 699 or OCN 800 is set for PhD students due to the much larger effort that is always required to produce a PhD dissertation.
-All students must pass a final oral examination in defense of their thesis/dissertation.

 Prior to completion of their graduate degree, biological oceanography students must have satisfactorily completed either an undergraduate or graduate course in statistics.
 Students specializing in marine geology and geochemistry must take at least one, advanced geochemistry course.
 All students must complete a seminar requirement, demonstrate computer competency, and accumulate at least 30 days of field experience.
 PhD candidates must also pass a comprehensive examination.
 All students must pass a final oral examination in defense of their thesis/dissertation.